V5 is live

 Categories

-Setting up a staging environment for Booknetic allows you to safely test updates, customizations, and configurations without affecting your live website.
-This guide will walk you through the recommended steps for creating a staging environment and ensuring Booknetic functions correctly within it.
+Setting up a staging environment for Booknetic allows you to safely test updates, customizations, and configuration changes without affecting your live website.
+This guide explains how to create a staging environment and correctly activate Booknetic using the new staging license system.

 What is a Staging Environment?